ulthiel/Magma-UT/Readme.md

 * A package manager which allows to add remote packages (using [Git](https://git-scm.com/downloads))
 * A database manager which allows to work with remote databases (using [Git LFS](https://git-lfs.github.com))
-* An automatic package documenter (see documentation of this package)
+* An automatic package documenter (see automatic [documentation](https://github.com/ulthiel/Magma-UT/blob/master/Packages/Magma-UT/Autodoc.md) of this package)
-* An automatic self check system
+* An automatic package self check system
 * Notifications (e.g. on cell phone) via [Pushover](https://pushover.net)
-* And more: executing GAP3 commands, reading and writing of compressed files, downloading files, file handling (copy, moving, deleting, and more of files and directories), host and machine info (CPU, memory, operating system), string search and replace with regular expressions, viewing objects (as strings) in an external editor, printing Markdown tables, ...
+* And more, e.g. executing GAP3 commands, reading and writing of compressed files, downloading files, file handling (copy, moving, deleting, and more of files and directories), host and machine info (CPU, memory, operating system), string search and replace with regular expressions, viewing things in an external editor, printing Markdown tables, ...

+Magma-UT is supposed to work under all operating systems supported by Magma, i.e. Linux, macOS, and Windows.

 ### Running Magma-UT